McStasMcXtrace/iFit/iOptim/README.txt

     and W. Cacheris, Byte, p.
-340, May 1984. used in fminsimplex modified to use standard Matlab optimization fminsearch syntax and options buscarnd by Argimiro R. Secchi (arge@enq.ufrgs.br) 2001 and Giovani Tonel(giovani.tonel@ufrgs.br) 2006
-  used in fminrand
-  modified to use standard Matlab optimization fminsearch syntax and options powell by Argimiro R. Secchi (arge@enq.ufrgs.br) 2001 used in fminpowell modified to use standard Matlab optimization fminsearch syntax and options
+340, May 1984. used in fminsimplex modified to use standard Matlab optimization fminsearch syntax and options powell by Argimiro R. Secchi (arge@enq.ufrgs.br) 2001 used in fminpowell modified to use standard Matlab optimization fminsearch syntax and options